dhiraj8408/STEP-SYNC/README.md

 - The application is implemented in C programming language.
 - Data structures used: Singly linked lists for individuals and groups.
 - File handling is used for data input and output.
-- The user interface is text-based.
+- The user interface is command based example images of user interface are attached to the repository

----